v-community/v_by_example/examples/conditional_statements/conditional_statements.md

 ## `else` statement

-An `else` statement is a programming conditional statement in which when `if` evaluates to false then the code in else block exeutes.
+An `else` statement is a programming conditional statement in which when `if` evaluates to false then the code in else block executes.

 ```go
 joey_age := 12